Why the enrollment period is so crucial not to miss?

 Thanks to the American Rescue Plan Act of 2021, some people who previously didn’t qualify for assistance in paying for health coverage are now eligible.
 Almost everyone qualifies for additional tax credits.
 In effect, health insurance premiums are lower across the board, and will stay that way through at least 2025.

-Ready to get your health care needs squared away for 2023?
+Ready to get your health care needs squared away for this year?
 Let’s check that box off your to-do list.
 HealthBird makes it a breeze to compare your best options.
 Instead of skimming through confusing plan descriptions on your own, just answer a few questions, and our exclusive algorithm will generate a list of quotes that fit your needs to a tee.

 Register now and try it out for yourself!